jonnonz1/nz-statute-book/acts/public/1977/road-user-charges-act-1977.md

   (b) contain such information as is prescribed by regulations made under section 24.
 (2) Without limiting subsection (1)(b), any such regulations may— (a) specify the persons who are entitled to make applications and hold licences:
-  (b) require an applicant to furnish the chief executive with a completed bank authority, on a form provided by the chief executive or by a bank, directing a specified bank to effect an automatic transfer of funds to the Crown Bank Account, where an applicant wishes to make payments under this Act in that manner:
+  (b) require an applicant to furnish the chief executive with a completed bank authority, on a form provided by the chief executive or by a bank, directing a specified bank to effect an automatic transfer of funds to a Crown Bank Account, where an applicant wishes to make payments under this Act in that manner:
   (c) prescribed the manner of calculating the distance to which the licence relates, in the case of a distance licence.
 (3) In every application under this section for a distance licence for a motor vehicle, the minimum reading to be specified in the licence shall not be greater than the maximum reading specified in the last properly issued licence for that vehicle.
-Where an application for a distance licence is made in contravention of this subsection, the amount arrived at by multiplying the distance in kilometres by which the minimum reading was overstated by the road user charge per kilometre for that licence shall, until paid in full to, or remitted by, the chief executive, constitute a debt to the Crown by the applicant for the licence, and may be recovered accordingly in any Court of competent jurisdiction.
+Where an application for a distance licence is made in contravention of this subsection, the amount arrived at by multiplying the distance in kilometres by which the minimum reading was overstated by the road user charge per kilometre for that licence shall, until paid in full to, or remitted by, the chief executive, constitute a debt to the Crown by the applicant for the licence, and may be recovered accordingly in any court of competent jurisdiction.

-### 9 Road User Charges
+### 9 Road user charges
 (1) Subject to subsection (3) and to any regulations made under this Act, every application under section 8 for a licence shall be accompanied by the appropriate road user charge for that licence calculated in accordance with Schedule 3 together with the prescribed administration fee.
-(2) Subject to subsection (3), where a licence is issued under this Act, the amount of the appropriate road user charge for the licence and the prescribed administration fee shall, until paid in full to the Registrar or the chief executive, constitute a debt due to the Crown by the applicant for the licence, and may be recovered accordingly in any Court of competent jurisdiction.
+(2) Subject to subsection (3), where a licence is issued under this Act, the amount of the appropriate road user charge for the licence and the prescribed administration fee shall, until paid in full to the Registrar or the chief executive, constitute a debt due to the Crown by the applicant for the licence, and may be recovered accordingly in any court of competent jurisdiction.
 (3) Where the chief executive is of the opinion, after considering the road wear that is likely to be caused by the vehicle to which the licence relates, that a road user charge calculated in accordance with Schedule 3 is excessive in respect of any particular licence, he may, in his absolute discretion, remit part of the charge; and if the full charge has been paid may cause the part remitted to be refunded to the applicant for the licence.

 ### 10 Issue of licences
 (1) Every licence shall be in the prescribed form and colour and contain the prescribed information.
-(2) No licence shall relate to more than one vehicle.
+(2) No licence shall relate to more than 1 vehicle.
 (3) Licences may be issued—
   (a) by the chief executive in such manner as he or she thinks fit:
   (b) by such persons (whether or not employed in the Ministry of Transport) and in such manner as the chief executive may authorise in that behalf.